-At the CAANLab we study hearing, aging, and cognition.
+At the CAANLab we study age-related changes in hearing, and cognition.
 Our goal is to generate knowledge that can be used to improve hearing abilities for older adults.
 Age-related changes in how the brain processes

 sound are influenced by a number of factors including, but not limited to: